Maultby History, Family Crest & Coats of Arms

 More information is included under the topic Early Maultby Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Maultby family to Ireland
+Migration of the Maultby family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Maultby were among those contributors: John Maltby settled in Salem, Massachusetts in 1630; along with Robert and William; Samuel Maltby settled in Fairfield, Conn. in 1820.